SabreDevStudio/ContentServicesforLodging/README.md

 <li>Modern APIs: Offering a modern set of SOAP/XML and REST/JSON APIs; leveraging improved data structures and supported by robust documentation
  </ul>

-The API workflow can be found <a href="https://beta.developer.sabre.com/guides/travel-agency/content-services-for-lodging">here</a>
+The API workflow and details of each API can be found <a href="https://beta.developer.sabre.com/guides/travel-agency/content-services-for-lodging">here</a>

 Details on aggregator content can be found <a href="https://beta.developer.sabre.com/guides/travel-agency/content-services-for-lodging-aggregators">here</a>